 Born in 1524 in Rimini, Italy, Adalberto, and his family were forced to flee their homeland due to territorial wars and civil unrest when he was four years old.
-The Malatesta family settled in Savoy, Spain, where Adalberto’s mother was a relative of the ruling Savoias.
-By age 20, Adalberto married Marina di Savoia, who brought him a dowry, a palace and 1,800 acres in Monfallito.
-A born leader, Adalberto served in the Savoian army and in 1556, was instrumental in helping Spain defeat the French in the battle of San Quintino in 1556.
+The Malatesta family settled in Savoy, where Adalberto’s mother was a relative of the ruling Savoias.
+By the age of 20, Adalberto married Marina di Savoia, who brought him a dowry, a palace, and 1800 acres in Monfallito.
+A born leader, Adalberto served in the Savoian army and was instrumental in helping Spain defeat the French in the battle of San Quintino in 1556.
 As a result of his success at San Quintino, King Phillip II proudly appointed Adalberto the Grancuda of Monfallito.
 As Granduca, Adalberto dedicated his life to helping Savoias maintain their dominance and rule of northern Italy until his death in 1588 at the age of 64.
 Today, his legacy continues in Houston as his 16th-century palazzo is the inspiration for Hotel Granduca.